brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 #### I’m looking for a course with a specific theme

 {: .description }
 I’m not a UN employee, I’m looking Free course.

 {: .result }
-When navigating to the Filters section,I can navigate through the themes using the Tab key, but after the last option on the Themes section (Singing and playing), pressing tab goes directly to ‘Clear all filters’ instead of Type as I would expect.When someone told me that ‘Type’ occurs after Singing and Playing, then I was able to get to Type by pressing the Down arrow key but I would have missed this if I had not been told there was a category to expand.
+> When navigating to the Filters section, I can navigate through the themes using the Tab key, but after the last option on the Themes section (Singing and playing), pressing tab goes directly to ‘Clear all filters’ instead of Type as I would expect.
+> When someone told me that ‘Type’ occurs after Singing and Playing, then I was able to get to Type by pressing the Down arrow key but I would have missed this if I had not been told there was a category to expand.
 Even after navigating to type, there is no audio confirmation that category has been expanded, which could result in my missing this entirely.
-There are no audio cues of any operation being carried out at this point.
+> There are no audio cues of any operation being carried out at this point.

 #### I want to bookmark a course